GulnazNurseit/Assignment-2---API/README.md

 The main goal of this project was to learn how to integrate multiple APIs on the server side, process the received data, and display it clearly on the frontend in a simple and user-friendly way.

-Setup Instructions

 To initialize the project and create package.json, I used npm init -y, and to install dependencies I ran npm install express axios dotenv.
-The project includes the following main files and folders: public/, .env, server.js, core.js, and package.json.
+The project includes the following main files and folders: views/, public/, .env, server.js, core.js, and package.json.

 The project is divided into server and client parts for better organization:

-1.All API logic is handled in core.js.
+All API logic is handled in core.js.

-2.The server.js file runs the Express server and sends processed data to the frontend.
+The server.js file runs the Express server and sends processed data to the frontend.

-3.The public folder contains static files (HTML, CSS, JS) that display this data to the user
+The views folder contains the main HTML file (index.html) that displays the data.

+The public folder stores static files such as CSS and JavaScript.

-4. All API keys are securely stored in the .env file, keeping the project safe and easy to reuse.
+All API keys are securely stored in the .env file, keeping the project safe and easy to reuse.
 I created a Node.js web application that retrieves information from several APIs, processes all data in the backend (core.js), and sends it to the frontend to be displayed in structured sections.